eskevv/TILE-Gleam/README.md

 # TILE-Gleam
 ## Tiled parser for their XML format in Python (originally created for pygame)
+-using a couple of my own string functions

 ### Supports:
 - Animated tiles